Thomas Sharp (town planner): Biography

 Between 1941 and 1943, Sharp worked in London, as a senior officer in the Ministry of Works and Planning, and made a major contribution to the Scott report which laid the foundations for post-war countryside protection.
 Sharp later wrote The Anatomy of the Village (1946), which became a classic on the subject of village design.
 His notions of townscape, then a novel concept, were perfected in his analyses of historic towns and cities – notably Durham, Exeter, Oxford, Salisbury and Chichester – for which he wrote development plans just before and then after the end of the war.
 After a brief return to Durham to found the first undergraduate town planning course in the country, he returned to establish his own planning consultancy in Oxford, and was personally disappointed when Durham University failed to appoint him as its first chair of town planning.

 Sharp became president of the Town Planning Institute in 1945–6, and of the Institute of Landscape Architects in 1949–51.
 He was appointed CBE in 1951.
 However, as a consultant based in Oxford, Sharp's inability to compromise made work hard to find.
-He spent much of his time on poems and novels, for the most part unpublished.
+He spent much of his time writing poems and novels, for the most part unpublished.
 His last book on planning was Town and Townscape (1968).

 He married Rachel Dorothy Morrison in 1963; they had no children.
 She survived him following his death in Oxford in 1978, aged 76.